moraitis-alexandros/js-cf7/README.md

 # js-cf7
-Some javaScript examples from CF7
+Some Javascript examples from CF7